What Should I bring?

 While there are innumerable casual participants in our hashes, we have an official membership who are kept in the loop for special events and help to cover misc. operating expenses.
 The Pittsburgh Hash has approximately 80 active members.
 The membership is about half male and half female.
 Inbreeding is popular here; there are several married couples plus a few stranger relationships.
 Members pay annual dues to fund special events and cover miscellaneous expenses.
 In addition to paying dues, each member must “host” one hash per year; that is, lay a trail and provide food and beer at the end.

-There are two Yahoo groups for the Pittsburgh Hash.
-The Discuss List has freewheeling back-and-forth chatter, not necessarily related to hashing; Tits and Beer are perennial hot topics.
-The Announce List is a moderated list strictly for the announcement of hash events.
+There is a Yahoo group for the Pittsburgh Hash.
+The Discuss List occasionally has freewheeling back-and-forth chatter, not necessarily related to hashing; Tits and Beer are perennial hot topics.
+The old Announce list is now defunct.

 Now that we are well into the 21st century, the Pittsburgh kennels also have a lively private Facebook group.
 Befriend a local hasher to find out how to join it!
 Most trails are also posted as Facebook events.

 Who Started Us on Our Road to Ruin?

 The Pittsburgh HHH was founded in 1980 by Jay “Cap’t Lewd” Gore.
 Run #1 was June 14, 1980.
 Hashes were originally held every other week for a while, but now hashes are weekly.
 Jack “No Code” Brillman and Mary Jane “Sprain Brain” Brillman hared the first Full Moon hash in September of 1989; Full Moon hashes continue to be held on every full moon.
 Go figure.

 About the logo: It was designed by Sharon “Outhouse” Newman and first appeared in the newsletter handed out at Run 217 on September 22, 1986 (with the writeup of Run 216).